liufengyun/lctes22-artifact/README.md

 val circuit = Adder.adder2(a, b)
 ```

-We may inspect the representation of the circuit as follows:
+We can inspect the representation of the circuit as follows:

 ```
 println(show(circuit))